spaceskyentist/coding_setup_srshaver/README.md

 # coding_setup_srshaver
 This repository contains a step-by-step guide to setting up coding software on your **Mac**.

+# Getting VSCode and Python Up and Running 🏃‍♀🏃‍♂💨

 ## Step 1: Download and Install VSCode
 1. Go to the VS Code website: [vscode](https://code.visualstudio.com)
 2. Click the "Download for Mac" button (make sure it says "Universal" or matches your chip, like Intel or Apple Silicon/M1/M2/M3